Paul has lived in southeastern Wisconsin all his life. He attended Saint Thomas Aquinas School in Waterford in 1957 and 1958.

 Civil War Service 1861-65

 During the Civil War, Waterford young men served in the Union Army.
-Most notable was a Scandinavian Regiment also known as the 19th Regiment and Colonel Hans Heg's 15th Regiment.
+Most notable was a Scandinavian Regiment that was also known as the 19th Regiment and Colonel Hans Heg's 15th Regiment.

 The First Public School in 1863